-We believe that we call have a role to play to end violence, so our mission is to end the cycle of violence in Chicago by making
+We believe that we all have a role to play to end violence, so our mission is to end the cycle of violence in Chicago by making

-These methods help us work to reduce shootings, guide people involved in violence through their journey away from it, empower and nurture communities in the aftermath of violence, and heal relationships between law enforcement and the communities they serve.
+These methods help us work to reduce shootings, guide people involved in violence through their journey away from it, empower and nurture communities in the aftermath of violence, and mediate positive interactions between law enforcement and the communities they serve.

 Our approach to ending violence is hyper-local, restorative, trauma-informed, and rooted in principles of nonviolence.